unascribed-archive/Visage/README.md

 This source repository is for developers looking to help out and sysadmins looking to run their own Visage servers.

 ## For Users
-If you want a avatar to use on other people's sites, you can go over to the [official Visage site][1] and use the Quick Render feature to generate a maximum-resolution render of your skin and download it to your computer.
+If you want an avatar to use on other people's sites, you can go over to the [official Visage site][1] and use the Quick Render feature to generate a maximum-resolution render of your skin and download it to your computer.